 Delivering the right products or services at the right cost with strong marketing support will ensure you're competitive.
-To stay competitive, you'll need to keep your offer fresh - that means keeping up with trends in your market, emerging technology and refinements to existing products.
+To stay in the game, you'll need to keep your offer fresh - which means refining your products in line with trends in your market and emerging technology.

 Product features, design and quality can all be tailored to the needs of your target market.
 So too can its image and the customer service that you provide.

 Simply meeting customer needs is not enough - you also need to make sure they pick you ahead of your competitors.